-It is arguable that the whisky cask market is the last asymetric market.
+Arguably, the whisky cask market is the last asymmetric market.

 What exactly do we mean by an asymmetric market?
 It’s simply a sale/purchase relationship where one side of the relationship has a lot more knowledge than the other.
 Unfortunately, asymmetric relationships are ones that are very easy for the person with more knowledge to exploit.